-Watching Trek Enhanced these past few weeks has been a real joy.
+Watching Trek Remastered these past few weeks has been a real joy.
 It is at first a little odd to think that I would derive such pleasure from it — I’ve seen every episode of the original series many many times.
 Yet knowing that I am watching it on broadcast TV, not cable, not on DVD, means something.
 Watching it on broadcast TV is different.
 It takes me back to watching the syndicated repeats of TOS in the late 80’s and early 90’s that were on every weekend thanks to my local Fox station.
 I’ve had great fun watching these old friends restored and enhanced.
-Even though I know the stories by heart watching for new effects and seeing the sets, actors, and props in renewed detail is exciting.
+Even though I know the stories by heart watching for the revised effects and seeing the sets, actors, and props in renewed detail is exciting.

 In a nutshell

 In “The Naked Time” the Enterprise is observing the breakup of a planet and while taking readings they find odd situations: people frozen at their workpost, taking a shower fully clothed, and more.

 A “genius” crewman gets an itchy nose and decides to take off his isolation suit glove and a whole mess of trouble starts… that great little sizzle sound effect when the disease is passed on is a classic.

 This is a rather fun episode where the whole crew gets to act a bit intoxicated and out of character: We see Sulu’s hobby of fencing taking on a new life of its own, Kirk’s loneliness of command, Spock’s buried human half surfacing, Nurse Chapel yearning for Spock to love her, a crewman going space nutty and committing suicide, and a young lieutenant of Irish heritage decides he knows how to run the ship and takes over engineering locking the ship into the gravity well of the decaying planet.